Friday arrival @Liège

 The first job will be to assemble your bike and Go4Cycling staff will be on hand if you have mechanical problems or need any other assistance.
 We will then leave for a short ride to discover the area around the place where we stay.

-Tonight a Welcome Dinner is provided at the dining room of the hotel.
-There, the tour leaders will explain the whole itinerary and present the programme of the following ten days.
+Tonight, the tour leaders will explain the whole itinerary and present the programme of the following days.
 We’ll also explain how we ride in group, the pace, the organized evening city trips, et cetera.
 This is a good occasion to ask any questions you might have but of course also to meet the people who you will be spending your holiday with.

 Saturday: riding the cyclo Liège-Bastogne-Liège